Skip to main content

 Context

-Ctrl+CCancels current input or generationStandard interrupt
+Ctrl+CCancel current input or generationStandard interrupt

-Ctrl+DEnds Claude Code sessionEOF signal
+Ctrl+DExit Claude Code sessionEOF signal

 Ctrl+GOpen prompt in external editorFor long prompts

-Ctrl+LClears terminal screenKeeps conversation history
+Ctrl+LClear terminal screenKeeps conversation history

-Ctrl+OToggle verbose outputShows details
+Ctrl+OToggle verbose outputShows detailed tool usage

 Ctrl+RReverse search in command historyInteractive history search

-Ctrl+TToggle task list visibilityShow/hide todos
+Ctrl+TToggle task list visibilityShow/hide tasks in status area

 Ctrl+V / Alt+VPaste image from clipboardMac/Linux or Windows